MatiDragon-YT/help-system/README.md

 This repository contains sources for Sanny Builder compiled help files (CHM).
 Currently the English version exist.\
 Based on the original that brings the `help.chm`, GitBook and my own [`help3082.chm`](https://github.com/MatiDragon-YT/doc-chm)

+## Collaborations
+The world is very welcome to collaborate in what you want with the documentation.\
+Providing information, bug reports or optimizing the main script, which brings Markdown to life.

 ## Compiling CHM files
 Use HTML Help Workshop v4.